Skip to main content

 • Financial statements for business customers

-Since risk-based language remains ambiguous and may be interpreted differently by different regulators, BSA Officers should carefully document each customer risk review to include the reasons for a specific risk rating.
+AML/CFT Officers should carefully document each customer risk review to include the reasons for a specific risk rating.
 This CDD checklist will assist with writing complete CDD procedures, which will help the outcome of your subsequent examination.

-It’s also important to provide AML staff with customer due diligence software that can tailor CDD questions to meet the institution’s unique needs and can help the team review information for CDD and enhanced due diligence easily when necessary to risk rate and review accounts on a regular basis.
-Having easy access to a comprehensive view of each customer relationship and tools that provide a full review history and audit trail for each customer and account makes the team more efficient and effective.
+It’s also essential to provide AML/CFT staff with customer due diligence software that can tailor CDD questions to meet the institution’s unique needs and help the team quickly review information for CDD and EDD.
+Having easy access to a comprehensive view of each customer relationship and tools that provide an entire review history and audit trail for each customer and account makes the team more efficient and effective.
+CDD violations are frequent findings in audits and exams and CDD requirements, customer risk ratings, and periodic higher-risk reviews cannot be neglected.

 About the Author